 To make your visit easy and more rewarding professional guiding companies can offer tours in the area.
 Gotland Nature and Fågelguidning AB offer a range of tour packages to all project areas, the Stockholm Archipelago, Gotland, Åland/Kökar and Latvia.
 Six different tours with focus on birdwatching have been developed.
 Two exclusive, week long tours covering the whole area.
 Other tours that include combination of visits in Stockholm–Åland and Latvia–Gotland–Stockholm.
 You can also choose an eco-friendly alternative.
 The tours are planned to take place during spring and summer to follow the massive bird migration in the area.

 The tour packages are presented in the folders below, just click for pdf.

 The Baltic Birding Hotspots Map presents the prime birding sites in the area.
 On the back birds of special interest are presented in paintings and short text.
-Download pdf i low resolution, front page here and back here.
+Download pdf i low resolution.

 A check-list in English, Swedish and Latvian of all the different species of birds that can be found in the central Baltic area.
 The list consist of both migrants, vagrants and birds that can be found during all months of the year.
 Download pdf i low resolution here.